CeraVe Vitamin C Serum Review: Best Drugstore Serum?

 CeraVe sells a vitamin C serum that’s used to renew skin quality and have an anti-aging effect.
 The brand suggests that their product can “help visibly brighten your complexion and support soft, radiant, and healthy-looking skin.”

 But does CeraVe’s serum contain research-backed ingredients for anti-aging?
 Does it contain any unhealthy ingredients?
+What was our Product Tester's experience trying it for a month (including before-and-after images)?
 And is it better or worse than popular vitamin C serums like Vibriance Super C Serum?

 In this article we’ll answer all of these questions and more, as we analyze the ingredients in CeraVe Vitamin C Serum to give our take on whether or not it's likely to have an anti-aging effect, and whether or not it's healthy.

-We’ll explain if topical vitamin C can reverse the effects of aging skin, and compare this serum to other popular vitamin C serums in terms of formulation quality to pick our winners (and losers).
+We’ll also share our Product Tester's honest experience purchasing and testing this product for a month straight, and compare this serum to other popular vitamin C serums in terms of formulation quality to pick our winners (and losers).

 Key takeaways: